 People with DID have dissociated identities that are misdiagnosed as delusion or auditory hallucinations.
 Due to this, antipsychotic medication does not ease the symptoms, which otherwise works on people with schizophrenia.

 Treatment for schizophrenia involves antipsychotic medication, psychotherapy, and hospitalization in severe cases.
-DID is commonly treated with antidepressants, cognitive-behavioral therapy (CBT), and behavioral modifications.
+Treatment for dissociative identity disorder involves antidepressants, cognitive-behavioral therapy (CBT), and behavioral modifications.

 Often schizophrenia is mistaken with DID.
 The difference between schizophrenia and dissociative identity disorder is that, while schizophrenia is a "split from reality", DID is a "split in the person's personality".